Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Introduction

-The study of the mapping stack between topological stacks has been done in many different settings.
-The special case of differentiable maps between orbifolds has been studied in \cite{Chen}, and is restricted to the case where the domain orbifold is compact.
+The study of mapping stacks has been done in many different settings.
+In the algebraic world, Masao Aoki and Martin Olsson studied the existence of mapping stacks between algebraic stacks in \cite{Aoki}, and \cite{Olsson} respectively.
+The special case of differentiable maps between orbifolds has been studied by Weimin Chen in \cite{Chen}, and is restricted to the case where the domain orbifold is compact.
 Andr\'e Haefliger has studied the case of smooth maps between \'etale Lie groupoids (which correspond to differentiable stacks with an \'etale atlas) in \cite{AndreH}.
 In \cite{Loop}, Ernesto Lupercio and Bernardo Uribe showed that the free loop stack (the stack of maps from $S^1$ to the stack) of an arbitrary topological stack is again a topological stack.
 In \cite{NoohiM}, Behrang Noohi addressed the general case of maps between topological stacks.
-He showed that under a certain compactness condition on the domain stack, the stack of maps between two topological stacks is a topological stack and if this compactness condition is replaced with a local compactness condition, the mapping stack is ``not very far'' from being topological.
+He showed that under a certain compactness condition on the domain stack, the stack of maps between two topological stacks is a topological stack, and if this compactness condition is replaced with a local compactness condition, the mapping stack is ``not very far'' from being topological.

-In order to obtain a Cartesian-closed 2-category of topological stacks, we first restrict to stacks over a Cartesian-closed subcategory of the category $\T$ of all topological spaces.
+In order to obtain a Cartesian closed bicategory of topological stacks, we first restrict to stacks over a Cartesian closed subcategory of the category $\T$ of all topological spaces.
 For instance, all of the results of \cite{NoohiM} about mapping stacks are about stacks over the category of compactly generated spaces with respect to the open cover Grothendieck topology.
-We choose to work over the category of compactly generated Hausdorff spaces since, in addition to being Cartesian-closed, every compact Hausdorff space is locally compact Hausdorff, which is crucial in defining the compactly generated Grothendieck topology.
+We choose to work over the category of compactly generated Hausdorff spaces ($\cgh$) since, in addition to being Cartesian closed, every compact Hausdorff space is locally compact Hausdorff, which is crucial in defining the compactly generated Grothendieck topology.

 There are several equivalent ways of describing compactly generated stacks.
 The description that substantiates most clearly the name ``compactly generated'' is the description in terms of topological groupoids and principal bundles.
-Recall that the 2-category of topological stacks is equivalent to the bicategory of topological groupoids and principal bundles.
+Recall that the bicategory of topological stacks is equivalent to the bicategory of topological groupoids and principal bundles.
 Classically, if $X$ is a topological space and $\G$ is a topological groupoid, the map $\pi$ of a (left) principal $\G$-bundle $P$ over $X$